The Floyd Rose-Fernandes Connection

 1983 - 1985: Floyd Rose partners with Kramer, Kramer pushes Fernandes out

 Early 1983: Floyd Rose formalizes his partnership with Kramer Guitars.
-(Discussions have been ongoing since the meeting at the 1982 NAMM show.)

 March 1983: The Fernandes 1983 catalog is published in Japan featuring the Japanese-made FRT-4 on the FST-155 and FST-135 superstrats, pitched as the premier "new" Floyd Rose system.
 Magazine ads follow.
 Little do they know that it is already obsolete.

-Kramer relegates Fernandes production to Japan only, thus cutting them out of the U.S. market.
+1984: Kramer relegates Fernandes production to Japan only, thus cutting them out of the U.S. market.

-For the U.S./international market: only German-made Schaller units are used on Kramer guitars, including the Focus Series, which are fully built in Japan by ESP.
+1984: For the U.S./international market: only German-made Schaller units are used on Kramer guitars, including the Focus Series, which are fully built in Japan by ESP.

 1984: Fernandes goes a whole catalog year without a counterpart to the Schaller FRT-5.

 January 1985: The FRT-7 makes its debut in the 1985 Fernandes catalog, published in January.
 It is priced to undercut the German version.
-According to a former Fernandes employee, sales of the FRT-7 "went through the roof."
+According to a former Fernandes employee, sales of the new FRT-7 "went through the roof."

 February 1985: The patent Floyd Rose filed in 1982 for Fine Tuners is awarded as U.S. Patent No. 4,497,236 on February 5, 1985.